ConnorBar/audio/README.md

 ### Current Work
 - currently filtering out all sentences and only using single words to make the process easier at first. (only around 2.3 GB of clips to process)
   - will likely go back and add sentence handling
-  - ideally will also add more features in `feature-extraction.py` instead of just mfccs & spectral centroid
+  - ideally will also add more features in `feature-extraction.py` instead of just mfccs
-  - also need to research more about what the features actually mean and which ones are useful
-  - pipeline should remain fairly the same. minor changes to `feature-extraction.py` and input dimensions for CNN would be expected
-- eventually should make the whole pipeline smoother but it works for now
+    - can look at simple mel spectograms and or wavelets

 ### Directory Structure
 directory structure is mainly based on `constants.py` which can be modified.